New Orleans will require proof of COVID-19 vaccination or negative test for bars, gyms, concerts

 Mayor LaToya Cantrell said that the new rules will go into effect on Monday and enforcement will start on Aug.
 23.

-"The situation is dire.
-We are out of time.
-The COVID outbreak is severe and pushing our hospitals and first responders for 18 months.
-The people of New Orleans are at the brink," the Mayor said at a press conference Thursday.
+"The situation is dire and we are simply out of time," the Mayor said at a press conference Thursday.
 "Sports complexes and stadiums, this includes the Superdome.
 Concerts, centers, music halls, event spaces, and adult performance venues.
 Casinos and racetracks also included in this."

 AMERICAN CANCER SOCIETY URGES COVID-19 BOOSTER EFFORTS AMONG IMMUNOCOMPROMISED PATIENTS